Chewy Chocolate & Salt Flake Cookies

 May 27, 2012 § 2 Comments

-You can leave out the salt flakes if you have a very good reason to, and they’ll still be excellent cookies.
-Just add 1 teaspoon of regular salt to the flour before mixing.
+You can leave out the salt flakes sprinkle if you have a very good reason to, and they’ll still be excellent cookies.

-Once the dough has frozen, take it out and you should be able to slice off each cookie (about 1/2 a centimetre should be enough, but experiment), place them on a lined baking tray with a fair bit of room between each, sprinkle with salt flakes, and cook in the pre-heated oven for 8 to 10 minutes, just until the edges start to go golden.
+Once the dough has chilled you will be able to slice off each cookie (about 1/2 a centimetre should be enough, but experiment), place them on a lined baking tray with a fair bit of room between each, sprinkle lightly with salt flakes, and cook in a pre-heated oven (190º) for 8 to 10 minutes, just until the edges start to go golden.